MarvinLavechin/daem/examples/Example_2D_3Labels.md

   --output temp/Example_2D_3Labels/test/evaluation-membranes.csv  --channel 2  --segment_by 1
 ```

-or use the bash script which will output an summary image for each sample in the subdirectory `evaluation`:
+or use the bash script which will output an summary image for each sample as well:

 ```bash
 bash tools/evaluate.sh temp/Example_2D_3Labels/test membranes